ANTH 3265 Human Anatomy and Physiology 1

 3 hours lecture; 3 hours laboratory; 4.5 credits

 A foundation in the form and function of the human body.
 Exploration and development of an understanding of anatomical terminology, basic science foundations, cellular structure and transport, tissues, integumentary system, skeletal system, muscular system and nervous system.
-This course is the same as Biology 1501, Health and Nutrition Sciences 2302, and Physical Education and Exercise Science 3281.
-STEM variant course - Satisfies Pathways Required Core Life and Physical Sciences or Flexible Core Scientific World requirement.
+This course is the same as Biology 1501, Health and Nutrition Sciences 2302, and Kinesiology 3281.
+STEM variant course - Satisfies Pathways Required Core Life and Physical Sciences.

 Prerequisite: 1) high school chemistry or the equivalent taken within the past five years or satisfactory performance on a chemistry competency test, and 2) high school biology or the equivalent taken within the past five years or satisfactory performance on a biology competency test.